oddlama/gentoo-install/README.md

 The config file `scripts/config.sh` allows you to adjust some parameters of the installation.
 The most important ones will probably be the device to partition, and the stage3 tarball name to install.
 By default you will get the hardened nomultilib profile without systemd.

-### Using existing partitions

-If you want to use existing partitions, you will have to set `ENABLE_PARTITIONING=false`.
-As the script uses uuids to refer to partitions, you will have to set the corresponding partition uuid variables in the config (all variables beginning with `PARTITION_UUID_`).

 ## (Optional) sshd